-As is their policy, Intuit has announced that they are discontinuing an older version of QuickBooks.
-If you are using QuickBooks 2016 (Windows and Mac) then you won’t be able to use certain services and features after May 31, 2019.
-Let’s see what the impact will be on your business.
+Once again it is time for Intuit to announce that they are discontinuing an older version of QuickBooks.
+If you are using QuickBooks 2019 then you won’t be able to use certain services and features after May 31, 2022.

 For details beyond what I provide here see this Intuit support document on Intuit’s disco (discontinuation) policy.

-What this means is that for the QuickBooks 2016 desktop products:
+What this means is that for the QuickBooks 2019 desktop products, after that date:

 - Any service that relies on an Intuit server (such as desktop payroll, online banking, etc.) will no longer be functional in this release.

-- Live technical support will no longer be available from Intuit.
+- Live technical support for this product will no longer be available from Intuit.

 - Intuit will not guarantee that you can register products or retrieve keycodes (although, in general I find that this hasn’t been an issue, for at least a few years following discontinuation).

-- There will be no further updates to the program.
+- There will be no further maintenance or security updates to the program.

 This applies to the following products: